Welcome to Cedar Rapids Animal Care & Control

 Although we do our best to keep current and reliable information on each report and stray animal in our care, we strongly encourage you to personally visit our shelter to look for your lost pet, since only YOU can accurately identify your pet.
 And we encourage you to visit daily until your pet is found.

-Unidentified animals are held for only five days (excluding date of impound and Sundays/holidays) for owner reclaim.
+Unidentified animals are held for five days (excluding date of impound and Sundays/holidays) for owner reclaim.
 Animals that are injured or diseased may be held for a shorter period.
 Animals that are not claimed within the five-day holding period may be made available for adoption, placed in foster care, or sent to rescue.Found Animal Online Form

 LOST ANIMAL ONLINE FORM